alfonsmagd/Vulkan_First_Steps/README.md

 - How to create a Validation Layer to debug differents options and trace in Debug Mode !
 (DONE)

+- How to create a SwapChain and get all information about that.
+(DONE) and set my surface to render.
+(DONE)

 # How to compile (In progress)

 https://vulkan-tutorial.com/en/Development_environment#page_Windows (How to build and download Vulkan in Windows)